Chicago DUI Lawyer

-Will I have to take driving courses or counseling if I’m convicted?
+Will I have to take driving courses or counseling if I’m convicted for DUI?

 Often, programs on drug and alcohol abuse are required for first-time offenders.
 This effort to inform drivers about the dangers of driving under the influence may be a part of your sentence, along with other programs like community service.

-What if I’m pulled over for an aggravated DUI?
+What if I’m pulled over for an aggravated DUI in Chicago?

 An aggravated DUI means that you’ve been charged with more than a DUI.
 This often means that someone was hurt because of a drunk driver.
-If you’ve been accused, it’s more important than ever to fight back because you might be facing higher penalties and even felony charges.
+If you’ve been accused, it’s more important than ever to fight back because you will be facing higher penalties for felony charges.

 Contact a DUI Lawyer in Chicago